-Here is our choice of ten classic extreme off-piste descents in Europe and North America, and a word of warning: don’t ski off-piste alone or without safety equipment and for your safety we recommend you hire a qualified mountain guide.
+Here is our choice of twelve classic extreme off-piste descents in Europe and North America, but first a word of warning: don’t ski off-piste alone or without safety equipment and we strongly recommend you hire a qualified mountain guide.

 St Anton am Arlberg, Austria – Back of the Valluga

 Ride the cable car from St Anton to Galzig, then switch to a second main cable car that flies high above the ski area to Valluga II.
 From here a five-man gondola carries you the last few hundred metres to expert-only terrain and the notorious Valluga Nord off-the-back descent to Zurs.
 To ride the gondola with skis or a board to the observation platform at the 9,220 foot summit, you must be accompanied by a recognized mountain guide.
 Once at the summit, you have a few gut-churning minutes to compose yourself before tackling the 40-55 degree north-facing convex pitch.
 The initial descent to Pazieltal is the gnarly bit: depending on conditions, the skiing itself is not so tough, except for the fact that there is a series of cliffs below, hidden from view: falling here is not an option.